 Know The COVID-19's Impact on Positive Peace Pillars

 The GPI assesses the state of peace in three areas: safety and security, ongoing conflict, and militarization.
-While the globe has grown less peaceful in recent years, there have been some remarkable gains in peace.
+While the globe has grown less peaceful in recent years, there have been remarkable gains in peace.
 The average country score in the militarization domain increased by 4.4%, owing to reductions in military spending as a percentage of GDP and the size of armed forces in many nations.

 COVID-19's Impact on the World Peace Index and the Positive Peace Index

 The road to recovery from the global recession will be long and winding.
 Two variables, however, may help countries along this route.
-The first is high positive peace levels which ensure effective institutions, transparency, social cohesion, and representative governments.
+The first is high positive peace levels, which ensure effective institutions, transparency, social cohesion, and representative governments.
 The second factor is favorable economic conditions before the pandemic's commencement.

 Measures to tackle the impacts